Objectives of the Library

 When selecting a topic for a display, the library makes every effort to uphold its values by selecting and presenting topics in such a way that we:

-Patrons who object to a library display, should feel comfortable making their objections known by filing a fully complete “Request for Reconsideration of Library Material Purchase or Display” form with the Director’s attention.
-The form will be reviewed by the Director, who will render a decision to remove the display or not according to the values outlined above.
-The Director’s decision may be appealed to the Board of Library Trustees.
+Billerica residents or property owners with objections to a library display should make their objections known by filing a fully complete “Request for Reconsideration of Library Material Purchase or Display” form with the Library Director.
+Billerica residents or property owners may only file one request at a time and must wait until their request has been decided before they can submit another request.
+The form will be reviewed by the Director, who will decide whether to remove the display according to the values outlined above.
+This process may take up to 30 days, and a decision will be provided in writing.
+The decision made by the Library Director may be appealed to the Library Board of Trustees within 30 days.
+The Library Trustees require that all appeals be in writing.

 Gifts